X

 1. The amount of fuel that will burn before the fuel burns itself out

-2. The highest concentration of a chemical that can catch fire
+2. The highest concentration of a vapor that can catch fire

-3. The highest temperature at which a chemical can be stored safely
+3. The highest temperature at which a liquid can be stored safely

-26) In 2015, OSHA adopted the Globally Harmonized System (GHS) for classifying and labeling of chemicals, which resulted in flammable liquids being redefined as liquids with a flashpoint lower than:
+26) In 2015, OSHA adopted the Globally Harmonized System (GHS) for classifying and labeling of chemicals.
+This resulted in flammable liquids being redefined as liquids with a flashpoint lower than:

 1. 37.8°C